LeoPalumbo/Python-Click/README.md

 # Python-Click
-A simple program that click in the pointer pointed from the mouse.
+A simple program that click on the point pointed from the mouse.

 ## Install
 1- pip3 install pynput